bhandariarun/365-365-days/OOP/README.md

-# About Object Oriented Paradigm(OOP): This is many focused in Python Style
+# About Object Oriented Paradigm(OOP): This is mainly focused in Python Style
   - C++, Python is an object-oriented programming language.

       1. Everything within a C++, Python program is an objects